Model Order Reduction for Open Quantum Systems Based on Measurement-adapted Time-coarse Graining: Time-coarse grained dispersive spin readout

 We emphasize that the dependence of $T_{1}$ on the drive strength $\epsilon_{d}$ is due to the emergent incoherent spin level transitions in the effective EQME, which has not been captured by analytical models before.

 As can be seen in Fig.\ref{fig: GammaPhiVsTime} and Fig.\ref{fig: SpinDynamics}, while the temporarily negative $\gamma_{\phi}(t)$ and $\gamma_{\uparrow\downarrow}(t)$ lead to revival of spin coherence and reversed level transitions during the corresponding periods in time, they are nonetheless limited to either a short transient period in the early dynamics or longer periods where their effects are rendered negligible by the corresponding dynamics.
 When the initial condition for the coarse-grained density matrix is taken from a physical domain (which is a subset of the density matrix space and depends on the coarse-graining time scale), the temporarily negative rates do not produce any unphysical states.
 In fact, throughout the time evolution, there is still strong directionality in the exchange of information and energy although they are two-way in principle.
-In addition, we see that the pure dephasing rate $\gamma_{\varphi_{\textrm{eff}}}$ and the drive-induced transition rates $\gamma_{\uparrow\downarrow}$ are responsible for physics at two very distinct time scales: the decay of the off-diagonal matrix element $\abs{\overline{\rho}_{\textrm{S}}^{01}(t)} \propto e^{-\int_{0}^{t} dt^{\prime} \cdot \gamma_{\phi}(t^{\prime})}$ is controlled by $\gamma_{\phi}$ and takes about $100\textrm{ns}$ whereas the drive-induced transitions of the diagonal matrix elements $\overline{\rho}_{\textrm{S}}^{00}$ and $\overline{\rho}_{\textrm{S}}^{11}$ occur over about $100\mu\textrm{s}$.
-However, they can be obtained in a unified fashion as corrections that occur at different orders in the TCG perturbative expansion.
-Usually, the higher-order corrections are responsible for phenomenology over longer time periods.
-Lastly, we note that this analysis does not include additional loss channels acting locally on the qubit itself, which in many applications can not be ignored.